Nigerian food culture differs as you move from one ethnic group to another.

-There are over two hundred and fifty different tribes in Nigeria so it is expected that each of these tribes would have different food culture, although there are always a little difference from one tribe to another.
+We expected that each of these tribes would have different food culture, although there are always a minor difference from one tribe to another.

 This page is about Nigerian food customs and culture, you need to know a little about all of this if you are dating or married to a Nigerian.